comet-dot-photos/comet-dot-photos/README.md

 Note that both of these projections appear to have bands or gaps in them.
-This is because we are viewing them from a different vantage point than what was acquired by Rosetta, where there is either an imperfect match between shape model facets and image pixels and/or because various facets were hidden from view at the time of acquisition.
+This is because we are viewing them from a different vantage point than that of the camera when the image was taken by Rosetta, so parts of the surface that are visible to us were hidden from view when the image was taken.
 To view the current image (e.g., [Figure 3b](#fig3)) from Rosetta's perspective (position, camera direction and camera up-vector) at the time the image was taken, we check the **Spacecraft View** setting ([Figure 4a](#fig4)).
 Although this image is projected onto the shape model, it still appears very similar to the original image, with any minor variations due to the underlying shape model.
-We can also compare the two images by switching the **Show Image** control to *Unmapped 2D*, displaying the original images ([Figure 4b](#fig4)).
+We can also compare the two images by switching the **Show Image** control to *Unmapped 2D*, which displays the original image ([Figure 4b](#fig4)).
 Although these images are indeed very similar, projecting a 2D image in 3D can add rendering artifacts, so often the *Unmapped 2D* image presents the best view.